 Here’s what to do in Stockholm

 #1 Shop your heart out in Drottninggatan

-This pedestrian street is the place to check out all the main fashion brands in this busy shopping street in the central district of Norrmalm.
+A visit to Stockholm is not complete without checking this pedestrian street with all the main fashion brands in this busy shopping street in the central district of Norrmalm.
 Drottninggatan is filled with all the popular department stored, designer boutiques and local specialty shops that make the street the shop til you drop spot, dining area and must go to entertainment district from day time and late into the night.

 #2 See the royal jewels, old palace ruins and new palace all in one museum

-Outside of the changing of the guards in front of the royal palace, a visit to see the interior galleries is worth the effort along with the two more museums you can visit in once place.
+One of the fun things to see in Stockholm is the changing of the guards in front of the royal palace.
+Also, when your at the palace, a visit to see the interior galleries is worth the effort along with the two more museums you can visit in once place.
 With the price of admission you can see the underground museum of the old palace ruins, the collection of the Swedish royal jewels, and the royal chambers, staterooms and other important galleries in the royal palace.
 You have an option of choosing any of the three museums, but it is definitely worth the time and money to visit all three and get a fantastic introduction to the Swedish royalty and its history.

 #3 Visit Drottningholm Palace

 Located on the island of Lovon, about 7 miles west of the city’s historic district is Drottningholm Palace which is where the King and Queen of Sweden now lives, but most of the galleries and public rooms are open for the public to visit.
 The castle is a Unesco World Heritage site of a 17th century Swedish designed castle with Rococo interiors.
 Outside of the palace you can also visit the large garden park designed in Baroque, French and English style influences.
 There are also interesting adjunct buildings like the Chinese pavilion, the castle church and the court theater.